veropetit/BeStarsMiMeS/00-1-SyntheticProfileCalculation.md

 ## 2. Compute the local synthetic spectra

-For each unique model (see the `List of unique models` in the 00-NeededInformation), using `Synth3` to compute the local synthetic spectra at various angles.
+For each unique model (see the `List of unique models` in the [00-InputInformation](https://docs.google.com/spreadsheets/d/1M6y1Wnsrc-w5FjUMfKaSFa_-foIDAaMe8W4lYNWnWyk/edit?usp=sharing) spreadsheet), using `Synth3` to compute the local synthetic spectra at various angles.

 The executable code and user manual for `Synth3` can be found here:
 [https://www.astro.uu.se/~oleg/synth3.html](https://www.astro.uu.se/~oleg/synth3.html)